Federal grant awarded to study removal of part of I-244 through Greenwood

-A north Tulsa church has beaten out the state of Oklahoma and city of Tulsa in efforts to secure federal funding for a study that includes looking at the possible removal of portions of Interstate 244.
+A north Tulsa church has beaten out the state of Oklahoma and city of Tulsa in efforts to secure federal funding for a study that includes looking at the possible removal of a portion of Interstate 244.

-The U.S. Department of Transportation announced Tuesday that it was awarding a $1.6 million grant to the North Peoria Church of Christ to support a planning study of the partial removal of I-244 through the historic Greenwood District and to establish a community land trust.
+The U.S. Department of Transportation announced Tuesday that it was awarding a $1.6 million grant to the North Peoria Church of Christ to support a planning study of the removal of the part of I-244 that forms the north leg of the Inner Dispersal Loop through the historic Greenwood District and to establish a community land trust.

 “It is just amazing to us that we were able and fortunate enough to get this grant for our community and for the efforts that we are trying to do toward Greenwood,” Blakney said.